alexmanrique/blog/_posts/2022-05-29-never-split-the-difference-book-summary.md

 - Don't ask questions that start with "Why" unless you want your counterpart to defend a goal.
 "Why is always an accusation, in any language".
 - Calibrate your questions to point your counterpart toward solving your problem.
 - When you are attacked in a negotiation, pause and avoid angry emotional reactions.
 Instead, ask your counterpart a calibrated question.
 - In salary negotiations don't be the first to talk.
-You can use a range
+You can use a range.

 Chapter 8
 -------------